 Late fall offers us a bounty of food.
 From roots at the peak of their energy storage, to fall nut harvests, to the last greens surviving the frost, the late Autumn landscape still provides foods to explore and harvest.
 This course will go into the seasonably available foods, as well as preparation and processing of across, one of the most abundant and nutritious or fall edibles.

-<p>Come out to Roots for the day to learn a slice of botany as you discover delicious wild edible plants you can harvest off the landscape!
-We will focus on how to identify plants and their toxic look alikes, taste plants, and talk about preparations and including the plants in your diet.
+Come out to Roots for the day to learn a bit of botany as you discover delicious wild edible plants you can harvest off the landscape!
+We will focus on how to identify plants, taste plants, and talk about preparations about how to include wild plants in your diet.
+Expect to hike a bit, rain or shine.

 Spring!
 The time to eat your greens!
 This is also a fantastic time to learn the basal rosettes of so many bienniel plants that have edible roots.
 We will spend the day identifying various plants, nibbling, and putting together a salad of wild greens and suteeding of foraged roots.
 This is a great way to get into a foraging practice for the rest of the growing season.